jamestbest/ARM/README.md

 It's not imperative and wouldn't really add anything to the game, but it would be cool to try and add.

 ## JCGOL
-Unlike its sequel JCGOL.s is a static implimentation of JCGOL, it has two grids stored as defs of maxwidth * maxheight
+Unlike its sequel JCGOL.s in old/ is a static implimentation of JCGOL, it has two grids stored as defs of maxwidth * maxheight